ronen567/just-the-docs/docs/optimizations.md

 ![gradient decent example](../assets/images/gd_optimizations/sgd_1d_intro_overshoot.gif)

-Overshooting is the phenomena of passing over the desired convergance point, as a result of a too large steps along the gradient direction.
+Overshooting is the phenomena of passing over the desired convergence point, as a result of a too large steps along the gradient direction.
 Reason for that large step is a too large learning rate for the given topology.
 The problem could be prevented by selecting an as small as desired learning rate.
-But here's te trade-off - that would be on the expese of convergance speed.
+But here's te trade-off - that would be on the expese of convergence speed.
 We will get to that later on, and present solutions for this issue.
 Anyway, overshoots usually lead to oscliations, following a back and forth update steps.

 ***Oscillations***: